slowdive-x64/mrpond-BlockTheSpotify/README.md

   </p>
   <h4 align="center">Important Notice(s)</h4>
   <p align="center">
-    This .dll is virus free, false checks may appear.
+    This .dll is virus free, false positive may appear.
 This can be reassured via the source code. <br>
     "chrome_elf.dll" gets replaced by Spotify Installer each time it updates, make sure to replace it again.
   </p>
 </center>